bystrogenomics/bystro/perl/README.md

 ## What Information Can Bystro Annotator Output?

-Bystro Annotator is a general-purpose data curation and labeling engine, and has no restrictions on the types of annotations/feature labels it can output.
+Bystro Annotator is a general-purpose data curation and labeling engine for genetic data, and has no restrictions on the types of annotations/feature labels it can output.
+Theoretically it can even support binary data, such as images.

 ## Variant Representations

 Bystro's variant representation deviates slightly from the standard VCF format in the name of simplicity.
-In particular, it drops the rule that the alternate allele must be ACTG, so that it can represent deletions on the base that the deletion actually occurs, rather than the base before the deletion.
-This has a number of surprising benefits:
+In particular, it drops the rule that the alternate allele must be ACTG.
+Dropping this single restriction allows us to represent deletions as occuring at the actual first deleted base, rather than the base before, as in the VCF format.
+This has a number of knock on benefits:

     The `inputRef` (reference base) in Bystro's annotation outputs is always exactly 1 base long